 A shared culture of learning, working and thinking makes Design Thinking successful.
-The core elements of HPI's Design Thinking mindset are multidisciplinary teams (people), variable space (place) and the Design Thinking process.
+The core elements of HPI's Design Thinking mindset are multidisciplinary teams, variable space and the Design Thinking process.

-- People: Innovations and answers to complex questions are best generated in a heterogeneous team of five to six people.
-We form multidisciplinary teams to allow ideas that extend far beyond the scope of the individual member’s own discipline.
-Instead of competition, we foster a we-culture where the teams develops innovative ideas together.
-In our academic programs each team is accompanied by a coach who is trained in the Design Thinking methodology
+Multidisciplinary teams: Innovation and answers to complex questions are best developed in a heterogeneous team of five to six people.
+We form multidisciplinary teams to allow the development of ideas that extend far beyond the scope of the individual member’s own discipline.
+Instead of competition, we foster a we-culture that helps the teams develop innovative ideas together.
+In our academic programs each team is accompanied by an experienced and trained Design Thinking coach.

-- Place: A team needs optimal spatial conditions so that it can develop its creative process.
+Variable space: A team needs optimal spatial conditions so that it can dive into the creative process.
 These include flexible, movable furniture, adequate space for whiteboards and presentation surfaces as well as materials for prototyping design ideas.
-These variable rooms can be adapted to the needs of each project.
-At the HPI D-School Design Thinking teams work standing up in spaces designed for up to six people.
-Participants are thus able to easily interact with other teams working in parallel.
+These variable rooms can be adapted to the needs of each project and team.
+At the HPI D-School Design Thinking, teams work standing up in spaces designed for up to six people.
+Participants are also able to easily interact with other teams working in parallel.

-- Process: The Design Thinking innovation process leads teams through iterative loops which take the participants through six phases.
-The process requires an open culture of failure.
-Because in Design Thinking we like to think in the realm of the impossible.
-The user is the main focus of the emphatic approach and its development.
+Process: The Design Thinking innovation process leads teams through iterative loops which take the participants through six phases.
+The process requires an open culture of failure because in Design Thinking we like to think in the realm of the impossible.
+Human needs are the main focus of this emphatic approach and development process.
 During the process the team activates the entire thought apparatus of those involved, both the analytical and the creative-intuitive areas.

 Explainer video: What is Design Thinking and why is it important?